scality/bert-e/README.md

 * `WEBHOOK_LOGIN`, `WEBHOOK_PWD` The HTTP BasicAuth credentials used to
   authenticate the requests sent to server.py by Bitbucket.

-Ensure settings-dir contains configuration files for the projects you want Bert-E to handle.
+Ensure settings-file contains configuration for the project you want Bert-E to handle.
 A commented sample file is included (settings.sample.yml).
 Place the template in a file called: